 The dates below are for the two face-to-face days.
 You will need to allow time either side to complete the e-learning work.
 For that reason, registration will close one week before the start of the face-to-face component.
-All three components need to be completed within the timeframe specified for your certificate to be issued.

 Component 1: E-learning

 - Introduce key educational theory concepts and how these apply to clinical education

 - Test learners understanding of these concepts

 - Support learners preparation for Component 2 (contact days)

 Component 2: Contact days

 - Provide surgical trainers with an improved understanding of educational theory underpinning adult learning and how these apply to surgical education

 - Increase a surgical trainer’s understanding and skills in relation to formal teaching, facilitation approaches and teaching methodology